 December 3, 2009: Canada appeals the decision while the clock on court-imposed negotiations continues to tick.
 While awaiting for Canada to enter into negotiations, Nuu-chah-nulth Nations and the Tribal Council continue work developing Nuu-chah-nulth fisheries that will benefit fishermen and communities in accordance with the decision.

 November 3, 2009: Justice Nicole Garson rules the Nuu-chah-nulth First Nations have an Aboriginal right to harvest and sell all species of fish found within their territories.
+Justice Garson orders Canada to negotiate with the Nations about how to accommodate their right within its management of the fisheries.
 Read the press release for more details.

 Read the full decision here.

 March 25, 2009: Nuu-chah-nulth Nations and Canada conclude oral submissions.
 The case goes to the Judge for her deliberation and decision.